 Because of the general age of the transmission system in New England, many assets are reaching their end of life and are requiring significant refurbishment.
 These activities are spread across the system and are being addressed either individually or as part of an ongoing solutions assessment.

-shows the approximate geographic region of major 345 kV transmission projects throughout the six New England states.
+Figure 6-1 shows the approximate geographic region of major 345 kV transmission projects throughout the six New England states.